homebridge/homebridge.github.io/src/docs/config-schema.md

 ### Placeholder Values

 Placeholder values should be used for optional fields that have a default value defined in your plugins code.
-The place holder value will not be saved to the `config.json` unless modified by the user.
+The placeholder value will not be saved to the `config.json` unless modified by the user.

 ```json
 {